-The Jaques Willow Glen Property is on Upper Roberts Island east of Middle River and west of the City of Lathrop in the Delta Zone.
-The conservation easement will cover the existing agricultural lands that will continue to be farmed and include various enhancements to serve as mitigation for prior development impacts under the SJMSCP to row and field crop habitat for the betterment of species covered under the SJMSCP.
+The Ratto Property is property is on Upper Roberts Island east of Middle River and west of the City of Lathrop in the Delta Zone.
+The conservation easement will cover the existing agricultural lands that will continue to be farmed and include a large portion to be restored into a natural setting to serve as mitigation for prior development impacts under the SJMSCP to row and field crop habitat for the betterment of species covered under the SJMSCP.

 The draft PMP (attachment 3) drafted by ICF reflect the existing Preserve Management Plans of the row and field crop preserves in the Delta Zone for economy of scale for species under the SJMSCP.
-Currently, there are some enhancements planned to the landscape but any additional future enhancements planned on the property not displayed in Table 1 would be brought back as a supplemental PMP in the future to be completed in cooperation with the land owner.
+Currently, there are enhancements planned to the landscape but any additional future water feature enhancements planned on the property not displayed in Table 1 would be brought back as a supplemental PMP in the future to be completed in cooperation with the land owner.
 The land owners display very good stewardship practices and there are very little invasive species within the fields on premises.